A2TC-YT/Destiny-Damage-Tracker/README.md

 You have two options for installing Destiny Damage Tracker:

 - 📌 **Releases Page**: Navigate to the [releases](https://github.com/A2TC-YT/Destiny-Damage-Tracker/releases) page and download the most recent release.
-- 📂 **Download and Extract**: Download the files, extract them into a preferred folder, and run the "Destiny Damage Tracker.ahk" file.
+- 📂 **Download and Extract**: Download the files, extract them into a preferred folder, and run the `DDT.ahk` file.

 ## ⚙️ Setup and Settings ⚙️